What’s a Software Supply Chain (and Why Does it Matter)?

 - License Header or Full License Text

-Supply chain management software is heavily focused on exposing package dependencies (SBOMS) and vulnerabilities (CVE).
+Supply chain risk management software is heavily focused on exposing package dependencies (SBOMS) and vulnerabilities (CVE).
 Recent events have spotlighted the supply chain discussion with investments in new methods for managing all aspects of the software supply chain.

 The introduction of service governance catalogs will be necessary to unify supply chain data and automate security policies removing the need for humans to perform this work.
 Service catalogs are particularly important in a microservice architecture where an update to a single service impacts multiple consuming applications.

 In a cloud-native environment, SBOM data is spread across hundreds of independently deployed microservices.
 Creating an SBOM for a complete solution delivered to the end user can be difficult, if not impossible.
 Aggregating microservice SBOMs and CVE reports up to the application level is critical.
 Without it, application teams have no easy way to produce an application SBOM the same way they may have in traditional monolithic builds.
 Development teams try to track SBOM and CVE reports manually using spreadsheets.
 Supply chain management software will revolutionize how we manage software risks by providing automation that continually reacts to known vulnerabilities as soon as they are discovered and associates that information to all the consuming applications continously.

 How do Microservices Impact the Software Supply Chain?

 In a microservices architecture, your software applications are composed of many independently built and deployed functions that talk via APIs at run-time.
 With a software supply chain, you no longer run a monolithic build that creates your application ‘version’ along with your application’s SBOM.
 Microservices can be written in various languages such as Java, C, .Net Framework, Go, or Python.
 Therefore, a microservice application may be composed of many microservices written in different languages, each with its exposure.